jchip/run-verify/README.md

 () => {}
 ```

-- Treated and invoked as a sync function, but
+- Assume to be a sync function
-- Return a Promise if it wants to be async.
+- But if it's intended to be async, then it should return a Promise
-  - The Promise's resolved value is passed to next `checkFunc` as result.
+  - The Promise's resolved value is passed to next `checkFunc`.

 ### 1 Parameter